nait-dmit/styleguides/js/execution-context.md

 }(this, jQuery));
 ```

-In this example, the global object will be passed as `this` along with the `jQuery` function when the function is called and within the function they can be referenced via the `global` and `$` parameters respectively.
-This can help alleviate any concern over using the `$` shorthand for jQuery by explicitly passing it by its long name to your IIFE, where you can name it as anything you like.
+In this example, the global object will be passed as `this` along with the `jQuery` function when the IIFE is called.
+Within the IIFE, the global object and jQuery can be referenced via the `global` and `$` parameters respectively.
+This can help alleviate any concern over using the `$` shorthand for jQuery by explicitly passing it by its long name to the IIFE, where you can name it as anything you like.